3 Ways to Fix a Picture Break on your TV

 When you’re sitting down for the big game, the season finale, or your favourite film, the last thing you want is for your screen to freeze or pixelate.
 From poor signals to cabling issues, solving the problem isn’t always easy.

-That’s why we are here to help, with the 3 most common ways you can fix a picture brake on your TV.
+That’s why we are here to help, with the 3 most common ways you can fix a picture break on your TV.

-To avoid this issue, high quality aerial flylead cables need to be used to connect your aerial and aerial receiver.
-The connectors need to be kept away from the mains lead wherever possible, and the number of joins, connectors and adapters kept to a minimum to ensure a strong signal.
+To avoid this issue, high-quality aerial cables need to be used to connect your aerial and aerial receiver.
+The connectors need to be kept away from the mains lead wherever possible, and the number of joins, connectors and adapters must be kept to a minimum to ensure a strong signal.

 Reseat your Connection

-To adjust this, you need to detach the power cable from your TV, unscrew the Coaxial cable from your TV, wall outlet or splitter, then reattach the cable making sure the connection is tight.
-Finally, don’t forget to plug your power cable back into your TV.
+To adjust this, you need to detach the power cable from your TV, unscrew the coaxial cable from your TV, wall outlet or splitter, and then reattach the cable making sure the connection is tight.
+Finally, don’t forget to plug your power cable into your TV.

 Problems with your Hardware